jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/MoveSemantics/task.md

 **rvalue** reference represents a temporary or disposable value.
 It is usually the result of an expression and might not have a named memory location.
 Rvalues are often short-lived.

 #### Move Semantics Overview
 - Efficient Resource Transfer.
-Move semantics allows the transfer of ownership from one object to another without the need for deep copying.
+Move semantics allows the transfer of ownership from one object to another without copying.
 This is especially beneficial for large or resource-intensive objects.
 - [Rvalue References](https://en.cppreference.com/w/cpp/language/rvalue_reference).
-Move semantics utilize rvalue references (`&&`), which represent temporary objects or objects that are about to be destroyed.
+Move semantics utilize rvalue references (`&&`), representing temporary objects or objects about to be destroyed.
 Rvalue references to facilitate the efficient transfer of ownership without unnecessary overhead.
 - [`std::move`](https://en.cppreference.com/w/cpp/utility/move) Function.
 The `std::move` function is used to convert a lvalue (an object with a name) into a rvalue reference.
 This is a key tool for explicitly indicating that ownership can be moved.

 #### Move Semantics with `std::unique_ptr`